stevenqing/hp-spgg-multiprovider-project/README.md

-# Anonymous Artifact: Hidden-Persona Multi-Agent Coordination
+# Anonymous Artifact: PACT: Prior-Aware Coordination via Type-inference for LLM Multi-Agent Systems

-This repository contains the anonymized code artifact for a submission on posterior-sharing coordination in hidden-persona multi-agent games.
+This repository contains the anonymized code artifact for a submission on
+PACT: Prior-Aware Coordination via Type-inference for LLM Multi-Agent Systems.
 The code covers three evaluation substrates:

 - **HP-SPGG**: a controlled Hidden-Persona Sequential Public-Goods Game.